dojo/docs/dojox/index.rst

     A message display system, showing warnings, errors and other messages unobtrusively

+  * `dojox.widget.UpgradeBar <dojox/widget/UpgradeBar>`_

+    Shows the "yellow bar" at the top of the screen when the user is to be notified that they should upgrade their browser or a plugin.

   * `dojox.widget.Wizard <dojox/widget/Wizard>`_

     A simple widget providing a step-by-step wizard like UI